coollabsio/coolify/CONTRIBUTING.md

    You should see version information for both Docker and Spin.

-## 3. Fork/Clone the Coolify repository and setup your local repository
+## 3. Fork the Coolify repository and setup your local repository

-1. Fork/clone the [Coolify](https://github.com/coollabsio/coolify) repository to your GitHub account.
+1. Fork the [Coolify](https://github.com/coollabsio/coolify) repository to your GitHub account.

 2. Install a code editor on your machine (below are some popular choices, choose one):

-   - Visual Studio Code (recommended):
+   - Visual Studio Code (recommended free):
      - Windows/macOS/Linux: Download and install from [https://code.visualstudio.com/download](https://code.visualstudio.com/download)

-   - Cursor (recommended but not free if you really want to use it):
+   - Cursor (recommended but paid for getting the full benefits):
      - Windows/macOS/Linux: Download and install from [https://www.cursor.com/](https://www.cursor.com/)

    - Zed (very fast code editor):
      - macOS/Linux: Download and install from [https://zed.dev/download](https://zed.dev/download)
      - Windows: Not available yet

-3. Clone the Coolify Repository to your local machine
+3. Clone the Coolify Repository from your fork to your local machine
    - Use `git clone` in the command line
    - Use GitHub Desktop (recommended):
      - Download and install from [https://desktop.github.com/](https://desktop.github.com/)
+     - Open GitHub Desktop and login with your GitHub account
+     - Click on `File` -> `Clone Repository` select `github.com` as the repository location, then select your forked Coolify repository, choose the local path and then click `Clone`

 4. Open the cloned Coolify Repository in your chosen code editor.

 ## 4. Set up Environment Variables

-1. Locate the `.env.development.example` file in the root directory of your local Coolify repository.
+1. In the Code Editor, locate the `.env.development.example` file in the root directory of your local Coolify repository.

 2. Duplicate the `.env.development.example` file and rename the copy to `.env`.